Amir-m-Arabi/otp-auth-service/README.md

 We decided to use MySQL as our database solution because of its reliability, speed, and ability to handle large-scale applications.
 MySQL is a widely adopted relational database system that ensures data integrity and supports complex queries, making it an ideal choice for our OTP service.

 Prisma ORM was chosen to work as an abstraction layer over MySQL due to its ease of use and powerful features.
-With Prisma, we can efficiently manage our database models, and perform migrations, and queries in a type-safe manner.
+With Prisma, we can efficiently manage our database models, perform migrations, and queries in a type-safe manner.
 It reduces boilerplate code and simplifies interactions with the database, improving development speed and reducing the likelihood of errors.

 Using Prisma, we can also easily integrate the database with our Docker environment and ensure smooth migrations and consistent schema updates, making it a key part of the architecture.